eprbell/dali-rp2/docs/user_faq.md

 See the [configuration file](configuration_file.md) section of the documentation for more details.

 ### What if a Transaction Is Generated Differently Than I Expect?
 In certain cases DaLI doesn't know the user's intentions and it needs hints to generate a transaction correctly.
-For example an out transaction could be represented as a partial intra transaction or as a normal out transaction describing a gift to another person: only the user knows the correct representation.
-In such cases the [transaction_hints](configuration_file.md#transaction-hints-section) section of the configuration file can be used to resolve the problem.
+For example an out transaction could be represented either as a partial intra transaction (as described above) or as a normal out transaction (perhaps a gift to another person): only the user knows the correct meaning of the transaction.
+In such cases [transaction_hints](configuration_file.md#transaction-hints-section) in the configuration file can be used to resolve the problem.

 ### How to Report a DaLI Bug Without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.

 ### What if I Don't Trust DaLI With My Crypto Data?
 In other words, how to be sure DaLI is not malware/spyware?
 After all, Bitcoin's motto is *"don't trust, verify"*.
 DaLI is open-source and written in Python, so anybody with Python skills can inspect the code anytime: if DaLI were to try anything untoward, someone would likely notice.
-However if you don't have the time, patience or skill to verify the code and you don't trust others to do so for you, you can still use DaLI in an isolated environment (but this will limit functionality to CSV-based plugins because REST-based ones need networking):
+However if you don't have the time, patience or skill to verify the code and you don't trust others to do so for you, you can still use DaLI in an isolated environment (but this will limit its functionality to CSV-based plugins because REST-based ones need networking):
 - start a fresh virtual machine with your OS of choice;
 - install DaLI in the virtual machine;
 - isolate the virtual machine: kill networking, shared directories and other mechanisms of outside communication;